 - 40. Waste Discharge Requirements (WDRs).
-Pursuant to Water Code section 13263 and California Code of Regulations (CCR) Title 23, sections 3857 and 3859, the Water Board is issuing WDRs for discharges associated with routine stream maintenance activities, including sediment management, vegetation management, bank stabilization, and other maintenance activities in streams within the Dischargers' maintenance jurisdiction.
-In accordance with CWC sections 13263(a) and 13241, the Water Board, after considering this matter at a public hearing, has prescribed requirements as to the nature of the proposed discharge.
+Pursuant to Water Code section 13263 and 23 CCR sections 3857 and 3859, the Water Board is issuing WDRs for discharges associated with routine stream maintenance activities, including sediment management, vegetation management, bank stabilization, and other maintenance activities in streams within the Dischargers' maintenance jurisdiction.
+In accordance with Water Code sections 13263(a) and 13241, the Water Board, after considering this matter at a public hearing, has prescribed requirements as to the nature of the proposed discharge.
 These requirements implement the Water Board's relevant water quality control plans and policies and take into consideration the beneficial uses to be protected, the water quality objectives reasonably required for that purpose, other waste discharges, and the need to prevent nuisance. - 41.
 Water Quality Certification (Certification).
 Pursuant to CWA section 401 (33 USC § 1341), the Water Board is issuing a Certification imposing state conditions on discharges of dredge or fill material that occur during routine stream maintenance activities in waters of the United States.
 The CWA (33 USC §§ 1251-1387) was enacted "to restore and maintain the chemical, physical, and biological integrity of the Nation's waters" (33 USC § 1251(a)).
 CWA Section 401 requires every applicant for a federal license or permit that may result in a discharge into navigable waters to provide the licensing or permitting federal agency with certification that the project will be in compliance with specified provisions of the CWA, including water quality standards and implementation plans promulgated pursuant to CWA section 303 (33 USC § 1313).
-CWA section 401 directs the agency responsible for certification to prescribe effluent limitations and other limitations necessary to ensure compliance with the CWA and with any other appropriate

-- requirement of state law.
+CWA section 401 directs the agency responsible for certification to prescribe effluent limitations and other limitations necessary to ensure compliance with the CWA and with any other appropriate requirement of state law.
 CWA section 401 further provides that state certification conditions shall become conditions of any federal license or permit for the project. - 42.
-Order Amendments: This Order amends Order No. R2-2020-0034 to include Sonoma County Water Agency's SMP.
-Order No. R2-2020-0034 was adopted on December 16, 2020 and amended Order No. R2-2019-0023 to include San Mateo County's and Contra Costa County's RMPs.
-Order No. R2-2019-0023 was adopted on October 31, 2019 to authorize Napa County's SMP. - 43.
+Order Amendments: This Order No. R2-2023-0011 amends Order No. R2-2019-0023, as amended by Order Nos.
+R2-2020-0034, R2-2021-0005, and R2-2022-0004 to include the Marin County Flood Control District and the City of Livermore.
+Previous actions on the Order includes: (1) The initial Order, Order No. R2-2019-0023, was adopted on October 31, 2019, to authorize Napa County's SMP, (2) Order No-R2-2020-0034, adopted on December 16, 2020, amended the Order to include San Mateo County's and Contra Costa County's RMPs, (3) Order No. R2-2021-0005, adopted April 14, 2021, amended the amended Order to include Sonoma County Water Agency's SMP, (4) Order No. R2-2022-0004, adopted on February 9, 2022, amended the amended Order to include Midpen's RMP. - 43.
 Basin Plan.
 The Water Quality Control Plan for the San Francisco Bay Basin (Basin Plan) is the Water Board's master water quality control planning document.
 It designates beneficial uses and water quality objectives for waters of the State, including surface waters and groundwater.
 It also includes implementation plans to achieve water quality objectives.
 The beneficial uses of any water body identified in the Basin Plan generally apply to that water body's tributaries.
 The Basin Plan was duly adopted by the Regional Water Board and approved by the State Water Resources Control Board (State Water Board), Office of Administrative Law, and U.S. Environmental Protection Agency, where required.